wfernandes/weather/wunderground/README.md

 ## Tests

-Tests can be executed by either running `ginkgo -r`
+Tests can be executed by running `ginkgo -r`